AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/data/benchmark/README.md

 ## Methodology

-All questions are **concept-based**: written from scratch based on concepts from source materials, not copied or paraphrased.
+All questions are **concept-based**: written from scratch based on concepts from source materials.
 This approach:

 - Tests understanding of concepts, not recognition of phrases
 - Avoids reproducing copyrighted expression